QUALINET/databases/_posts/2020-01-01-deimos_hdr_image_dataset.md

 ---
 access: 'All materials are available upon request Karel Fliegel (fliegek@fel.cvut.cz) through DEIMOS database.
-Selection from 79 HDR images can be downloaded in a set of 16 LDR exposures of JPEG files: Link: http://deimos-project.cz/tag/hdr Raw image files in NEF format (Nikon D90) and OpenEXR HDR image files can be obtained upon request.'
+Selection from 79 HDR images can be downloaded in a set of 16 LDR exposures of JPEG files.
+Raw image files in NEF format (Nikon D90) and OpenEXR HDR image files can be obtained upon request.'
 author: Czech technical University in Prague